determined-ai/determined/docs/tutorials/detached-mode/transition-managed-determined.rst

       name: single
        # metric is required but it shouldn't hurt to ignore it at this point.
       metric: x
-      # max_length is ignored if the training script ignores it.
-      max_length: 1

    max_restarts: 0